 #### Intro

 Machine learning is a field of Artificial Intelligence that focuses on learning through observing patterns in large quantities of past data, and iteratively improving accuracy at a given task.
-In the context of T1DM, the large quantities of past data refer to the patient's blood glucose levels over a period of months (as well as other points of interest such as exercise done / carbohydrate intake), whilst the task to improve at is predicting the BG levels of the patient for a specified PH.
-In particular, there we will look at Neural Networks (NN), a kind of Machine learning model that is able to learn very complex relationships between data by minimising the value of an error function, through iterative processes such as gradient descent.
+In the context of T1DM, the large quantities of past data refer to the patient's blood glucose levels over a period of months (as well as other points of interest such as exercise undertaken / carbohydrate intake / insulin intake), whilst the task to improve at is predicting the BG levels of the patient for a specified PH.
+There is interest in the use of Neural Networks (NN), a kind of Machine learning model that is able to learn very complex relationships between data by minimising the value of an error function, through iterative processes such as gradient descent.
 This error function can be specified to suit the model as needed and it is common, in the case of blood glucose forecasting, to see an error function comparing the absolute difference between forecasted blood glucose levels, and real recorded blood glucose levels.
-Much work has been done researching the applications of different kinds of NN to blood glucose forecasting, as it was believed that NNs would be able to solve the problem of intersubject variability - by training a new network on each individual's data.
+Much work has been done researching the applications of different kinds of NN to blood glucose forecasting, as it was believed that NNs would be able to solve the problem of inter-subject variability - by training a new network on each individual's data.

 When training neural networks, there is much debate amongst researchers about what to include and what not to include within the input parameters to the network.
 Some believe that just the CGM data is sufficient, claiming that the inclusion of other measures, such as carbohydrate intake, would simply increase variance and decrease model performance.
 This is sharply contrasted by researchers who have experimented with both complex and simple physiological models to try and model the effect that factors such as exercise and insulin intake will have on future glucose levels.
 There is much debate about the correlation between past glucose levels and future levels, with some using only the current blood glucose levels as an input to the model, and others using many past readings to inform future predictions.
-Whilst there is much diversity amongst the methods employed, unfortunately, the overarching theme from most NN approaches is that they are very accurate at shorter PH (~30 minutes), but that accuracy quickly drops off at larger PH (~6 hours).
+Whilst there is much diversity amongst the methods employed, unfortunately, the overarching theme from most NN approaches is that they can be very accurate at shorter PH (~30 minutes), but that accuracy quickly drops off at larger PH (~6 hours).

 ### ANN